noahehall/theBookOfNoah/0current/hashicorp/terraform.md

     terraform init
   ```

+- initialize: install the plugins terraform needs to manage the infrastructure
-- plan: preview changes before applying: involves iterating on your `main.tf` and dependent files
+- plan: preview changes terraform will make to match your configuration: involves iterating on your `main.tf` and dependent files
   - when you are satisfied with the current plan, always commit your changes

 - apply: provision reproducible infrastructure